ROSEN, TOP RANKED GLOBAL INVES - GuruFocus.com

-WHAT TO DO NEXT: To join the PLDT class action, go to https://rosenlegal.com/submit-form/?case_id=10686 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than April 7, 2023.
-A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
+WHAT TO DO NEXT: To join the prospective class action, go to https://rosenlegal.com/submit-form/?case_id=10252 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.

+WHAT IS THIS ABOUT: On November 15, 2022, Provident filed a Form NT 10-Q Notification of inability to timely file Form 10-Q for the quarter ended September 30, 2022.
+The Form NT 10-Q stated the delay was due to “estimates that [Provident] will report net loss of approximately $27.5 million for the quarter ended September 30, 2022, compared to net income of $5.1 million for the quarter ended September 30, 2021.”

 Attorney Advertising.
 Prior results do not guarantee a similar outcome.